SmartShare Housing Solutions--creating housing solutions by connecting people and homes

 In 2019, in addition to the initial HomeShareSLO program, SmartShare added two new housing programs to support safe, affordable, sustainable housing in the County of San Luis Obispo: Tiny House Consulting and the Co-Living Collaborative.
 In 2020, a new Reduced Rent Task Exchange Homeshare option was added, along with Safer Share, a program to help homeowners add a separate living space to their homes, for rental income without sharing common space.

-As of the end of 2020, the HomeShareSLO program has signed up more than 300 home seekers and providers and matched together more than 120 clients in safe, affordable homes.
-These matches generate approximately $8,000 income per year for the mostly lower-income senior home providers, supporting their ability to provide for basic services, while saving the home seekers an average of $8,400 per year, as compared to renting a one-bedroom apartment.
+As of the end of 2020, the HomeShareSLO program has signed up more than 300 home seekers and providers and matched together more than 130 clients in safe, affordable homes.
+These matches generate approximately $8,000 income per year for the mostly lower-income senior home providers, supporting their ability to provide for basic services, while saving the home seekers an average of $6,000 per year, as compared to renting a studio or one-bedroom apartment.

 The approximately 63 homeshare matches facilitated through the HomeShareSLO program have brought direct financial benefit to providers in income rental and cost savings for seekers of almost $1M since inception--an approximate six-fold return on investment--and growing!